Groumy/Groumy.github.io/_drafts/going-black.md

 I love player facing rolls, because I found it easier on me and I have the impression that it empowers the players.

 There's a difference between getting hit by the BBEG because :
-* The player rolled poorly on my dodge attempt; vs
+* I (_a player_) rolled poorly on my dodge attempt; vs
-* the GM said so (_rolling dice behind the screen dow
+* the GM said so (_rolling dice behind the screen doesn't matter for the players and rolling in the open doesn't either unless the players have access to the NPS stat blocks ..._)

-With player facing rolls, there is simply no bullshit, no fudging dice, no GM fiat.
+With players making all the rolls, there is simply no bullshit, no fudging dice, no GM fiat.

 ## One stat enemy